Selling an Inherited Apartment: How to Strategically Manage the Tax Burden

 The topic briefly and concisely

-When selling an inherited apartment, inheritance tax and capital gains tax may apply.
+When selling an inherited apartment, inheritance tax and speculation tax may be applicable.

-The 10-year speculation period begins with the purchase by the decedent, not with the inheritance event.
+The 10-year speculation period begins with the purchase by the testator, not with the inheritance.

 High personal allowances for inheritance tax (e.g., €400,000 for children) significantly reduce the tax burden.

-Selling an inherited apartment often raises a central question: What taxes are incurred and how can they be optimised?
-Many heirs are uncertain whether and when the tax authorities will take a share of the sale proceeds.
-The two decisive factors are the inheritance tax on the estate and the capital gains tax on the sales profit.
-Lack of knowledge about deadlines and allowances can quickly diminish the financial benefit of an inheritance.
-This guide provides you with clear, data-driven guidance to confidently navigate all tax hurdles and fully secure the value of your inheritance.
+Selling an inherited apartment often raises a central question: What taxes apply and how can they be optimised?
+Many heirs are uncertain about if and when the tax authorities will take a share of the sale proceeds.
+The two key factors are the inheritance tax on the estate and the capital gains tax on the profit from the sale.
+Lack of knowledge about deadlines and allowances can quickly diminish the financial blessing of an inheritance.
+This guide provides you with a clear, data-driven orientation to confidently navigate all tax hurdles and fully secure the value of your inheritance.

 • When selling an inherited apartment, inheritance and capital gains tax may apply.

-• The 10-year speculation period begins with the purchase by the testator, not with the inheritance event.
+• The 10-year speculation period starts with the purchase by the deceased, not at the point of inheritance.

 • High personal allowances for inheritance tax (e.g., €400,000 for children) significantly reduce the tax burden.

-• The sale is exempt from capital gains tax if the testator owned the property for over 10 years, or used it themselves in the year of sale and the two preceding years.
+• The sale is exempt from capital gains tax if the deceased owned the property for over 10 years or used it themselves in the year of sale and the two preceding years.

-• Selling more than three properties within five years may be classified as commercial trading, leading to business tax obligations.
+• Selling more than three properties within five years can be classified as a commercial trade, leading to business tax.

-Immediately after the inheritance is undertaken, the tax office checks whether inheritance tax is due.
-The amount of this tax depends on two key factors: the market value of the property and your degree of kinship to the deceased.
-Fortunately, the legislator has stipulated high personal allowances that often prevent taxation.
-For spouses and registered civil partners, an allowance of 500,000 euros applies, and for children, it is 400,000 euros per parent.
-Only the value exceeding this threshold is taxed at all.
-Even for a property worth 600,000 euros, a child would only have to pay tax on 200,000 euros.
+Immediately after the estate is assumed, the tax office assesses whether inheritance tax is due.
+The amount of this tax depends on two key factors: the market value of the property and your degree of kinship with the deceased.
+Fortunately, lawmakers have provided for substantial personal allowances that often prevent taxation.
+For spouses and registered civil partners, an allowance of 500,000 euros applies, while for children it is 400,000 euros per parent.
+Only the value exceeding this threshold is actually taxed.
+Even with a property valued at 600,000 euros, a child would only need to pay tax on 200,000 euros.
 Therefore, an accurate valuation is crucial.
-With our inheritance tax calculator, you can quickly calculate your anticipated burden.
-However, this initial tax has nothing to do with the duties incurred from a later sale.
+With our inheritance tax calculator, you can quickly calculate your anticipated liability.
+However, this initial tax has nothing to do with the duties that arise from a later sale.

-If you plan to sell the inherited apartment, the speculation tax comes into focus.
-This tax applies to the profit from the sale if less than ten years have passed between the original purchase and the current sale.
-What matters here is not the time of inheritance but the purchase date by the deceased.
-You take over their deadline.
-If the deceased acquired the apartment eleven years ago, your sale today is completely tax-free.
-This takeover of the holding period benefits over 90% of inheritance cases.
-However, there is an important exception that allows a tax-free sale even within the ten-year period: personal use.
-If the apartment has been used exclusively for residential purposes in the year of sale as well as the two preceding calendar years, the tax does not apply either.
-This applies both to usage by the deceased and by you as the heir.
-Find out more about the sale of a property under 10 years.
-Calculating the taxable profit is the next logical step.
+If you’re planning to sell an inherited apartment, the speculation tax becomes a focal point.
+This tax applies to the profit made on the sale if less than ten years have passed between the original purchase and the current sale.
+The crucial factor here is not the time of inheritance, but the purchase date by the deceased.
+You inherit their timeline.
+So, if the deceased acquired the apartment eleven years ago, selling it today would be completely tax-free.
+This transfer of the holding period is an advantage in over 90% of inheritance cases.
+However, there is one important exception that allows a tax-free sale even within the ten-year period: personal use.
+If the apartment was used exclusively for personal living purposes in the year of the sale and the two previous calendar years, the tax is waived.
+This applies both to use by the deceased and by you as the heir.
+Find out more about the sale of a property within 10 years.
+Calculating the taxable gain is the next logical step.

-Calculation of Profit: How to Determine the Tax Assessment Base
+Calculating Profit: How to Determine the Tax Assessment Basis

 The Three-Object Limit: When Selling Becomes a Business

-An often overlooked risk is the so-called three-property limit.
-If you sell more than three properties within five years as a private individual, the tax office classifies you as a commercial property dealer.
-The consequence: In addition to income tax, trade tax is also levied on the profit.
-The good news for heirs: Generally, properties acquired through inheritance are not counted in this tally.
-However, this only applies as long as you do not undertake substantial value-enhancing measures before selling.
-The following activities may be deemed commercial:
+An often overlooked risk is the so-called three-object limit.
+If you, as a private individual, sell more than three properties within five years, the tax office classifies you as a commercial property dealer.
+The consequence: Not only is income tax due on the profit, but also trade tax.
+The good news for heirs: In principle, properties acquired through inheritance are not counted in this calculation.
+However, this only applies as long as you do not undertake significant value-enhancing measures before the sale.
+The following activities could be considered commercial:

 • Extensive modernisations that create a new condition

-• Subdivision of a property into several plots
+• Subdivision of a plot into multiple parcels

 • Development of building land

-• Active advertising and marketing like a developer
+• Active promotion and marketing like a property developer

-The line between private asset management and commercial trading can be blurred.
+The boundary between private asset management and commercial trading can be fluid.
 A thorough review of your checklist for property sales is essential here.
 To correctly assess all these tax aspects, one factor is non-negotiable: the precise value of the property.

 Market value as a key figure: Why an accurate assessment is crucial

-The market value is the key figure that influences almost all tax calculations.
-It serves as the basis for determining inheritance tax and is also the starting point for calculating potential speculative profit.
+The market value is the central figure that influences almost all tax calculations.
+It serves as the basis for determining inheritance tax and is also the starting point for calculating a potential speculative gain.
 An inaccurate estimate can quickly lead to a tax burden that is 10-15% too high.
-The tax office usually accepts the value determined in the certificate of inheritance or by an appraiser.
-A professional, data-driven evaluation protects you from excessive demands and creates legal certainty.
+The tax office usually accepts the value determined in the certificate of inheritance or by an expert.
+A professional, data-driven valuation protects you from excessive claims and provides legal certainty.
 Are you wondering what your inherited house is really worth?
-A AI-supported analysis from Auctoa provides you with an objective market value in just a few minutes and reveals data-based sales opportunities.
-Start now for free with our ImmoGPT chat to get an initial assessment.
-This ensures that you fulfill your tax obligations on a solid foundation.
+An AI-driven analysis from Auctoa provides you with an objective market value in just a few minutes and reveals data-driven sales opportunities.
+Start now for free with our ImmoGPT Chat to get an initial assessment.
+This ensures that you fulfill your tax obligations on a solid basis.

-Conclusion: Strategic planning is the key to tax-optimized selling
+Conclusion: Strategic planning is the key to a tax-optimized sale

-The sale of an inherited apartment doesn't have to be a tax trap.
-By knowing the rules regarding inheritance and capital gains tax, and paying attention to the key deadlines, you can strategically minimise your financial burden.
-The main levers are utilising the high personal allowances and carefully examining the ten-year period.
-A professional property valuation forms the foundation for all further steps and provides you with the necessary security in relation to the tax office.
-Don't act hastily; instead, plan the sale strategically.
-This way, you not only secure the maximum proceeds but also turn your inheritance into a real financial gain.
+Selling an inherited apartment doesn't have to be a tax trap.
+By understanding the rules regarding inheritance tax and speculation tax, and by paying attention to the crucial deadlines, you can effectively minimise your financial burden.
+The key factors are leveraging the generous personal allowances and carefully examining the ten-year period.
+A professional property valuation forms the foundation for all subsequent steps and provides you with the necessary assurance for the tax office.
+Don't act hastily; plan the sale strategically.
+This way, you not only ensure the maximum proceeds but also turn your inheritance into a genuine financial gain.

 FAQ

-There may be two main taxes: First, the inheritance tax on the value of the property, minus your personal allowances.
-Second, the capital gains tax on the profit from the sale, if the property is sold within ten years after it was acquired by the decedent and was not used for personal residence.
+There may be two main types of taxes: First, the inheritance tax on the value of the property, minus your personal allowances.
+Second, the capital gains tax on the sale profit if the property is sold within ten years of purchase by the deceased and there was no personal use.

 What is the difference between inheritance tax and capital gains tax?

-The inheritance tax is levied on the transfer of assets from the decedent to you as the heir.
-The capital gains tax is an income tax on the profit you make if you sell the inherited property shortly after acquiring it.
+Inheritance tax taxes the transfer of assets from the deceased to you as the heir.
+Capital gains tax is an income tax and taxes the profit you make when you quickly sell the inherited property again.

-How can I legally avoid the capital gains tax?
+How can I legally avoid the speculation tax?

-You can avoid the tax by waiting out the 10-year holding period of the decedent.
-Alternatively, you can move into the apartment and take advantage of the owner-occupancy rule: If you use the apartment yourself in the year of sale and in the two preceding years, the sale is also tax-free.
+You avoid the tax if you wait for the 10-year holding period of the decedent.
+Alternatively, you can move into the apartment yourself and take advantage of the owner-occupancy rule: If you use the apartment in the year of the sale and in the two preceding years yourself, the sale is also tax-free.

 Does an inherited property count towards the three-property rule?

-Usually not.
-A property acquired solely by inheritance and subsequently sold is not counted towards the three-property rule.
-However, caution is advised if you undertake extensive refurbishments before the sale that significantly increase the value.
-In such a case, the tax office might consider it a commercial activity.
+Normally not.
+A property acquired solely through inheritance and then sold is not counted towards the three-property limit.
+However, caution is advised if you carry out extensive modernisations before the sale that significantly increase the value.
+In that case, the tax office might consider it a commercial activity.

-Which costs can I deduct from the sale profit?
+What expenses can I deduct from the sales profit?

-If capital gains tax applies, you can reduce the taxable profit.
-Deductible costs include the original purchase price paid by the decedent, as well as all additional selling costs such as notary fees, land registry costs, and brokerage fees.
+If speculative tax arises, you can reduce the taxable gain.
+Deductible are the original purchase price paid by the deceased, as well as all incidental selling costs such as notary fees, land registry fees, and brokerage commission.

 Why is a professional property valuation so important?

-An exact valuation is the basis for calculating inheritance tax and any possible capital gain.
-A comprehensive valuation from Auctoa protects you from an excessive tax assessment by the tax office and provides a reliable basis for your sales decision.
+An accurate valuation is the basis for calculating inheritance tax and any potential speculation gain.
+A well-founded report from Auctoa protects you from excessive tax assessments by the tax office and provides you with a reliable basis for your sales decision.

 Subscribe to our newsletter